Skip to main content

 Eco also mentions the creation of hundreds of artificial language projects during the seventeenth and eighteenth centuries.
 Based on the website of the Language Creation Society and social networking groups, it is possible to estimate that today this number reaches a few thousand with a wide variety of purposes.

-David J. Peterson, a co-founder of the Society of Language Breeders and creator of several artificial languages, among them Dothraki and the Valyrian languages spoken in the HBO serie The Game of Thrones.
-Author of the book "The art of language invention", he tells the phenomenon of language creation mentioning from the emotional aspects, characteristics and classifications of the languages currently built and presents a guide with the structural items for language construction.
+David J. Peterson, a co-founder of the Society of Language Breeders and creator of several artificial languages, among them Dothraki and the Valyrian languages spoken in the HBO series Game of Thrones, is the author of the book “The Art of Language Invention.”
+He tells the phenomenon of language creation, mentioning the emotional aspects, characteristics, and classifications of the languages currently built, and presents a guide with the structural items for language construction.

 Thus, the idea of a link between language and culture is strengthened even in the case of artificial languages, which may have different motivations, among which are those to facilitate communication between different peoples, bringing them together.